 Once your alarm system is triggered, a signal is transmitted to the control panel and the alarm is activated.
 Some benefits of wireless systems are that they allow for remote system management through your mobile device, and integrate with other smart home functionality like lights, video surveillance and thermostats.

-Unmonitored systems rely on you or someone near your home to alert the authorities of an emergency.
-With an unmonitored system, audible and visual alarms are triggered whenever your system is tripped, but a monitoring center is not notified to dispatch help.
+Unmonitored systems, also known as “local” alarms, rely on you or someone near your home to alert the authorities of an emergency.
+With an unmonitored system, audible and visual alarms are triggered whenever your system is tripped.

-Unmonitored systems are typically a cheaper option compared to monitored systems.
-However, unmonitored systems don’t provide the same level of protection as monitored systems because even if you have alarm alerts sent directly to your phone, you may be unable to respond due to bad cellular reception, or because you’re away from your phone.
+Unmonitored systems are typically a less expensive option compared to monitored systems.
+However, unmonitored systems don’t provide the same level of protection, as they do not notify a monitoring center of your emergency for subsequent first responder dispatch.
+Even if the alarm sends an alert directly to your phone, you may be unable to respond if you have bad cell reception or are away from your device.

 Having a trusted professional looking out for you is always comforting.
 A monitored home alarm system helps ensure that authorities are notified quickly in event of a break-in 24/7/365.
 This is because monitored alarm systems alert both the homeowner and monitoring center operators when an alarm is triggered.

 Depending on the type of system you have in place, the alarm can be triggered by opening an entry way, movement in the house via motion sensors, a loud sound via auditory sensors, or manually.
 The monitoring center will then verify the alarm, and dispatch emergency services if needed.